Octonionic Magical Supergravity, Niemeier Lattices, and Exceptional and Hilbert Modular Forms: Introduction

 It is well known that continuous U-duality groups of supergravity theories are broken down to their arithmetic subgroups when they are embedded into M/superstring theories.
 In this paper we study the role of arithmetic subgroups of spectrum generating extensions of U-duality groups of $5d$ supergravity theories defined by Euclidean Jordan algebras of degree three.
 We will focus mainly on the octonionic magical supergravity whose continuous U-duality group in $5d$ is $E_{6(-26)}$ with the maximal compact subgroup $F_4$ and its spectrum generating conformal group is $E_{7(-25)}$ with the maximal compact subgroup $E_6\times U(1)$.
 The main reason for our choice is its connections to some deep mathematical structures as well as its potential relevance to physics \cite{Gunaydin:1983bi,Gunaydin:1984be}.
+Even though it is not yet known whether the quantum completion of the octonionic magical supergravity theory is a superstring theory or a novel phase of M-theory \textit{we assume that, at the quantum level, its continuous U-duality group is broken down to its maximal arithmetic subgroup}.
 Furthermore the other magical supergravity theories can be obtained by truncation of the octonionic theory and it can also be truncated to a MESGT with 10 vector multiplets that belong to the infinite generic Jordan family of MESGTs defined by reducible Jordan algebras of degree three.
+This MESGT with 10 vector multiplets in $5d$ describes the vector multiplet sector of the FHSV model\cite{Ferrara:1995yx}.

+{\it We should stress that we define the quantum degeneracy of charge states of BPS black holes as a purely number theoretic quantity, and it is not the same as the physical degeneracy of microstates of stringy black holes (see section 12 for further discussion of this point).
+Charge states are represented by matrices that are elements of the underlying exceptional Jordan algebra.
+The charge states with a given set of invariant labels transform in a representation of a finite subgroup of the maximal compact subgroup $F_4$ of the continuous U-duality group $E_{6(-26)}$. }

+Small BPS black holes of rank one have one non-zero label given by the linear trace form of the charge matrix and rank two BPS black holes have non-vanishing quadratic spur form as well as linear trace form.
+Charge matrices of large BPS black holes correspond to rank three elements of the Jordan algebra with non-vanishing cubic form in addition to non-vanishing spur and trace forms.
+BPS condition forces the non-vanishing labels to be positive.
+This constrains the elements of the underlying Jordan algebra that represent the charge states to lie in the exceptional cone defined over the exceptional Jordan algebra.